TrevorJohst/Hydra-ROS/docker/README.md

     grep -q '^DATASETS_PATH=' .env || echo 'DATASETS_PATH=/path/to/your/datasets' >> .env
     ```

 3. If running the minimal profile, you can run Hydra on the uhumans2 dataset.
 Download the ROS 1 bag for the office scene [here](https://drive.google.com/file/d/1awAzQ7R1hdS5O1Z2zOcpYjK7F4_APq_p/view?usp=drive_link).
-The ROS 1 bag will need to be converted to ROS 2 bag.
+The ROS 1 bag will need to be converted to ROS 2 bag (see below).

 ### Container (minimal)
 1. Build the image and run the container for the `minimal` profile: